grnet/snf-image-creator/docs/usage.rst

  * During image shrinking, the input media snapshot file may reach the size of the original media.
- * When bundling the host system, the temporary image file may became as large as the rest of the disk files altogether.
+ * When bundling the host system, the temporary image file may became 10% larger than rest of the disk files altogether.

 */tmp* directory is not a good place for hosting large files.
 In many systems the contents of */tmp* are stored in volatile memory and the size they may occupy is limited.
 By default, *snf-image-creator* will use a heuristic approach to determine where to store large temporary files.
 It will examine the free space under */var/tmp*, the user's home directory and */mnt* and will pick the one with the most available space.
-The user may overwrite this behaviour and indicate a different directory using the *tmpdir* option.
+The user may overwrite this behavior and indicate a different directory using the *tmpdir* option.
 This option is supported by both *snf-image-creator* and *snf-mkimage*.